powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 ## iidm.export.xml.throw-exception-if-extension-not-found
 The `iidm.export.xml.throw-exception-if-extension-not-found` property is an optional property that defines if the XIIDM exporter throws an exception if the network contains an unknown or unserializable extension or if it just ignores it.
 Its default value is `false`.

+## iidm.export.xml.export-mode
+The `iidm.export.xml.export-mode` property is an optional property that defines the export mode of the XIIDM exporter. the export mode can be:

+   - `IidmImportExportMode.UNIQUE_FILE`: if we want to export the network and its extensions in a unique file,

+   - `IidmImportExportMode.EXTENSIONS_IN_ONE_SEPARATED_FILE`: if we want to export the network in a file and  the extensions in a separate file.

+   - `IidmImportExportMode.ONE_SEPARATED_FILE_PER_EXTENSION_TYPE`: if we want to export network in a file and each extension type in a separate file.

+The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

+## iidm.export.xml.extensions
+The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we want to export by the XIIDM exporter. by default all extensions will be exported.

+# Deprecated configuration properties for IIDM-XML exporter

+## iidm.export.xml.skip-extensions
+The `iidm.export.xml.skip-extensions` property is an optional property that defines if the XIIDM exporter skips exporting the network extensions or not.
+Its default value is `false`.

 # Maven configuration
 To support IIDM-XML files, add the following dependencies to the `pom.xml` file.